 The Company's history is guided by a solid, disciplined, coherent and experienced administration that aims to act in the most profitable markets through the use of risk management instruments.

-Minerva Foods invests daily in the modernization of its industrial units, carries out strategic acquisitions, maintains a broad and customized portfolio of quality products, and has an integrated and efficient distribution logistics.
+Minerva Foods daily invests in the improvement of its industrial units, makes strategic acquisitions, maintains a broad and personalized portfolio of quality products, and has efficient and integrated distribution logistics.

 Mission, Vision and Values

 To be a global provider of quality food, with social, economic and environmental responsibility.
 Minerva Foods adopts a high level of operational efficiency, promoting teamwork, valuing its employees and fostering respect and trust in its business area.